What Were We Thinking?

 A further quarter of the garden is taken up by the large pond and surrounding beach, with the soil dug up to make it creating a long bank along the back of the garden which is home to an enormous banana plant, a few trees and an enormous rambling rose.
 We have now added a couple of beds either side of the pond so that, on a sunny day, we are not blinded by the glare of the sun on a mass of yellow Cotswold chippings.

 We have a central tropical bed full of giant plants

-The principles are simple and are not unusual.
-We have tried to create a garden where you can’t see too much all at once and have to go round corners and be surprised while at the same time providing areas where you can get sweeping views and appreciate some of the bigger plants from a distance.
-With National Garden Scheme openings in mind we also wanted lots of seating and have created several areas so that, although the garden is only 50ft x 100ft, we can have up to 30 people sat around (drinking tea, eating cakes, chatting about the garden etc).
+The principles are simple and not at all unusual.
+We have tried to create a garden where you can’t see too much all at once and have to go round corners and be surprised; while at the same time providing areas where you can get sweeping views and appreciate some of the bigger plants from a distance.
+With National Garden Scheme openings in mind we also wanted lots of seating and have created several areas so that, although the garden is only 50ft x 100ft, we can have up to 30 people sat around (drinking tea, eating cakes, chatting about the garden, unfortunate fashion choices of the gardeners etc).
 One favourite seating area is a large U shaped pergola where up to 10 people can sit round, which leads to visitors who don’t know each other meeting up.